MichelVGameMaker/GameMaker-To-LDTK/README.md

 # GameMaker-To-LDTK
-Tool written in gml to import your Game Maker objects settings into LDtk level editor
+Import your Game Maker objects settings into LDtk level editor.

 ## About G2L
 G2L, or in long GM to LDtk, is a tiny tool written in gml to import your Game Maker objects settings into LDtk level editor to fasten the setup, even on complex projects.